Kizhi Pogost

 On the Island

 Entry to the museum complex is around 800-1,200 RUB for adults.
-Guided tours in English are available and worthwhile; the context of how these structures were built and relocated significantly changes what you’re looking at.
-The island also has windmills, peasant houses, and a chapel from Karelian villages that were dismantled and moved here beginning in the 1950s.
+Guided tours in English are available and worthwhile – the context of how these structures were built and how they were relocated changes what you are looking at significantly.
+The island also has windmills, peasant houses, and a chapel from Karelian villages dismantled and moved here from the 1950s onward.

 Staying

 Most visitors do Kizhi as a day trip from Petrozavodsk.
-The city has reasonable hotels at all price points.
+The city has reasonable hotels.
 Hotel Karelia on Lenin Square is the standard mid-range option.
+For longer stays, several small guesthouses and homestays operate in the old town near the lakefront.